masoniis/quantum-chart/README.md

 ## 3D perspective
 - On the home page of the site, there is a 3D panel.
 We chose to include this because it's unique and attracts attention while also looking pretty cool.

-# Copyright Information
- - Most of our the images we use in our website are designed by us.
-However, we did use some stock photos for the testimonials and about pages.

-“Handsome Businessman Smiling.”
-TopPNG, 28 July 2019, toppng.com.
-Accessed 8 Feb.
-2022.

-“Man in Suit.”
-Nappy, nappy.co.
-Accessed 8 Feb.
-2022.